AudienceSecondary school, Tertiary

 - Platypuses also once lived in what is now South America.

 - How many extinct species of platypus have been discovered?

 - Which body part has been most often fossilised?
 Why do you think this is?

 - How old is the Riversleigh Platypus?
 How is this fossil different from other platypus fossils?

 - On which continents have platypus fossils been found?

 - How can the Theory of Continental Drift explain the distribution of fossils in South America and Australia?

 The platypus family tree has been difficult to piece together because fossils are very rare.
-This poster summarises the information we know about platypus fossils that have been found, including the location of the fossil site and the age of the fossils.
-Students can use this poster as a secondary source of information to learn about the macroevolution of platypuses.
+This downloadable activity sheet summarises the information we know about platypus fossils, including the location of the fossil site and the age of the fossils.
+Students can use this sheet as a secondary source of information to learn about the macroevolution of platypuses.